William Howitt: Biography

 In 1847 Howitt published the 'Homes and Haunts of the most Eminent British Poets' with the publisher Richard Bently.
 The Preface to the Second Edition dated 1847, and referring to careful revision of the work is included in the third edition, published by George Routledge & Sons in 1877, suggesting there were either two editions in 1847, or the first edition was earlier.
 With her husband Mary wrote, in 1852, The Literature and Romance of Northern Europe.

-In June of that year William Howitt, with two of his sons, set sail for Australia, where he spent two years in the goldfields.
-The results of his travels appeared in A Boy's Adventures in the Wilds of Australia (1854), Land, Labour and Gold; or, Two Years in Victoria (1855) and Tallangetta, the Squatter's Home (1857).
+In September 1852 William Howitt, with two of his sons, arrived in Melbourne Australia where he visited his youngest brother and visited the newly discovered goldfields.
+The results of two years in the colony were A Boy's Adventures in the Wilds of Australia (1854), Land, Labour and Gold; or, Two Years in Victoria (1855) and Tallangetta, the Squatter's Home (1857).
+His eldest son Alfred William Howitt remained in Australia as an anthropologist, explorer and naturalist.
+He was known for leading the Victorian Relief Expedition, which set out to establish the fate of the ill-fated Burke and Wills expedition.

 On his return to England Howitt had settled at Highgate and resumed his indefatigable book-making.
 From 1856 to 1862 he was engaged on Cassell's Illustrated History of England, and from 1861 to 1864 he and his wife worked at the Ruined Abbeys and Castles of Great Britain.
 The Howitts had left the Society of Friends in 1847, and became interested in Spiritualism.
 In 1863 he published The History of the Supernatural in all Ages and Nations, and in all Churches, Christian and Pagan, demonstrating a Universal Faith.
 He added his own conclusions from a practical examination of the higher phenomena through a course of seven years.

 From 1870 onwards Howitt spent the summers in Tyrol and the winters in Rome, where he died.
 In 1880 Mary Howitt had a house built for her (which is still standing) in the spa town of Meran in South Tyrol (then part of Austria) and from then on divided her time between Rome and Meran.

 Mary Howitt was much affected by William's death, and in 1882 she joined the Roman Catholic Church, towards which she had been gradually moving during her connection with spiritualism.
 She died at Rome on 30 January 1888.

 The Howitts are remembered for their untiring efforts to provide wholesome and instructive literature.
-Their son, Alfred William Howitt, made a name for himself by his explorations in Australia.
 Anna Mary Howitt was both an artist and a poet, and married Alaric Alfred Watts.
 Mary Howitt's autobiography was edited by her daughter, Margaret Howitt, in 1889.
 William Howitt wrote some fifty books, and his wife's publications, inclusive of translations, number over a hundred.